 Over 3 million French people are believed to have died, making it one of the deadliest religious wars in Europe.
 In addition, each of Catherine’s sons die before leaving any heirs, leaving only a daughter on the French throne, who was married to a Protestant.

-A fountain dedicated to Nostradamus as well as a plaque marking the house of his birth remains in Saint-Rémy-de-Provence.
+A fountain dedicated to Nostradamus and his life, as well as a plaque marking the house of his birth, remains in Saint-Rémy-de-Provence.

 Just outside Saint-Rémy-de-Provence is an ancient city that flourished in the time of the Celts, Greek and then Romans.
 Set in the heart of the Alpilles mountains, at a major crossroads, this Gallic city found prosperity from the 2nd century B.C., and is today an archeological excavation site that is open to visitors.